-The following table is used to store the data for the LCD or LED display, n = 0~2 for 6 common pins, and the maximum address is \$022B for DPRAM.
+The following table is used to store the data for the LCD or LED display, 6 common pins, and the maximum address is \$022B for DPRAM.
 It is strongly recommended to initialize the data of DPRAM.
 Because of uncertain data stored in undecided address, it may cause the defect of display.